zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

 -------------------------------
 If you're creating an app with Mollie Connect/OAuth, the following parameters are also available.
 With the ``profileId`` parameter, you must specify which profile you want to look at when listing methods.
 Organizations can have multiple profiles for each of their websites.
-See :ref:`Profiles API <v1/profiles-get>` for more information.
+See :doc:`Profiles API </reference/v1/profiles-api/get-profile>` for more information.

 .. list-table::
    :widths: auto